KonradHoeffner/tempoguide/index.md

 * Emrakul or any other shuffle Eldrazi - I tried this out after I played against 2 Painter opponents in the same league and then didn’t face any for the next three leagues…
 * Court of Cunning - Former anti-control card but probably not needed anymore after Kaito.
 When Pyroblast was popular I tried Court of Locthwain and Ravenloft Adventurer for 3 leagues but they never did anything and the Adventurer even lost me a game where my opponent just Pyrogoyfed my creature and won with the initiative.

+## Variations

+Eco on the red splash:
+> I want to splash red if I go to Italy and play paper.
+> Haha.
+I loved this splash when Show and Tell and Stock Ups were heavily played.
+Let’s say Painter became a 15% deck, then I would love Meltdown as well.

+## Comparison to red-based Delver decks
+Red-based Daze decks with Delver or Cori-Steel Cutter are more explosive and kill faster, have reach through Lightning Bolt and bring powerful red sideboard cards like Pyroblast and Meltdown.
+UB Tempo is slower, has a more stable manabase, can go longer through card advantage with Tamiyo and can kill high toughness creatures easier with black removal spells.

 ## Strategy